-We involved our internal specialist in evaluating the methodology and the assumptions used.
-These assumptions include future revenue, occupancy rate, and costs, as well as external inputs such as discount rate and growth rate.
+We reviewed the methodology and the assumptions used.
+These assumptions include future revenue, occupancy rate, costs, as well as external inputs such as discount rate and growth rate.
 We compared the key assumptions such as occupancy rate and growth rate used with market information, taking into consideration the impact associated with the coronavirus pandemic and the expected economic recovery.
 We also compared the growth rate and occupancy rate used against relevant historical performance and industry outlook.
 We tested the parameters used in the determination of the discount rate against market data.
 We also reviewed the Group's disclosures about those assumptions to which the outcome of impairment test is most sensitive, specifically those that have the most significant effect in the determination of the recoverable amount of the property involved.